FlowFuse/flowfuse/docs/install/kubernetes/README.md

 ### Configure FlowForge

 All the initial configuration is handled by the Helm chart.
-This is done by creating a `values.yml` file that will be passed to the helm along with the chart.
+This is done by creating a `values.yml` file in the `helm` directory that will be passed to the helm along with the chart.

 ```
 forge: